 One member of this group that stood out, in particular, was Woolf Barnato who stepped in and helped the company with financing on condition that he gained complete control over the company confining W.O. to the role of a mere employee.

 Under Barnato’s leadership, the company repeated their success on the racing circuits, winning Le Mans in four successive years from 1927 to 1930.

-Unfortunately, Barnato’s timing could have been better, with, once again, the company’s now considerably healthier fortunes, once again were severely diminished, this time by the Stock Market Crash of 1929.
+Barnato’s timing could have been better, with the company’s now considerably healthier fortunes were once again were severely diminished- this time by the Stock Market Crash of 1929.

-Immediately after the Stock Market Crash came the Great Depression, which ran through most of the Thirties, which decimated the luxury car market throughout the world, dramatically reducing the demand for Bentleys.
+Following the Crash came the Great Depression, which ran through most of the Thirties, decimating the luxury car market throughout the world.
+The demand for Bentleys was dramitically reduced.

 With Bentley tottering on the brink of bankruptcy.
 Woolf Barnato succeeded in negotiating a form of working partnership with Napier & Son, another UK manufacturer of quality motor vehicles.